 About

-Unrequited Leisure is an artist-run gallery in Nashville, Tennessee, that functions as a curatorial project space and focuses on emerging and mid-career artists who explore screen-based approaches to critical and topical investigations.
-Exhibitions in the gallery are programmed and organized by its members, Chalet Comellas and Clinton Sleeper and the artworks presented are selected through a thematic curatorial framework.
+From 2019 to 2024 we ran a gallery in Nashville, Tennessee, that focused on emerging and mid-career artists exploring screen-based approaches to critical and topical investigations.
+Exhibitions in the gallery were selected through a thematic frameworks.

-We identify the significance of plurality and diverse voices and since opening in 2019, more than ninety percent of the artists shown at Unrequited Leisure are from historically underrepresented populations in contemporary art.
+We identify the significance of plurality and diverse voices and since we started this project in 2019, more than ninety percent of the artists shown by Unrequited Leisure identify as those from historically underrepresented populations in contemporary art.

 Visit + View

-We are located at 507 Hagan Street Studio C,
+We were located at 507 Hagan Street Studio C,

 Reviews + Press